One of the most famous and most important home movies ever made.

 In 1963 Abraham Zapruder was a 58-year-old Dallas resident who owned a downtown clothing business.
-Upon hearing that President John F. Kennedy's motorcade was going to pass close by his place of work, Zapruder took his 8-mm Bell & Howell Zoomatic home movie camera and went to Dealey Plaza to film the motorcade.
+Upon hearing that the motorcade of President John F. Kennedy and First Lady Jackie Kennedy was going to pass close by his place of work, Zapruder took his 8-mm Bell & Howell Zoomatic home movie camera and went to Dealey Plaza to film the motorcade.
 Zapruder stood atop a concrete column on the north side of Elm Street, with his receptionist Marilyn Sitzman standing behind him to steady him.
 He took 26.6 seconds of footage over 486 frames.
 The film opens with a brief shot of police motorcycles, after which Zapruder stopped filming, realizing that the presidential car hadn't yet arrived.
 The footage then picks up with the presidential car after it turned on to Elm Street, then shows the reactions of Kennedy and Governor John Connally after the car passes from behind a freeway sign, then shows in graphic detail — at Frame 313 — the head shot that killed Kennedy as the car passed directly in front of Zapruder.
 Zapruder kept filming until the car went under the triple overpass to his right.